isaisa002/BrokeBrokers-SOEN341-ProjectF2023/README.md

 ## 6. Installation instructions
-   Here will be written the instructions to install our applications Coming soon.
+   When the project is completed, the user will click on the given link to be led to our website in order to create an account.
+   After that, the user will be able to use the website's functionality such as search for proprieties and request visites.

-## 7. Usage guidelines
+## 7. Usage Guidelines

 ### 7.1.
 Introduction and Purpose: